CIEMAT-Neutrino/SCINT/README.md

 1 To start RUN:

-* Go to the scripts folder and setup all the utilities needed for the macros:
+* Go to the scripts folder and set all the utilities needed for the macros:

 ```bash
 cd SCINT/scripts